Purdue-CS193/homework-0-RishikRangaraju/index.md

 - I like the friendly environment
 - The teachers are chill
-- Students get to learn programming concepts that helps with professional development
+- Students get to learn programming concepts that help with professional development

 ## Welcome to GitHub Pages